-He came to Fundación Marcet to make the jump to professional football and now he’s sharing a changing room with players that have competed in FIFA World Cups.
+He came to Marcet to make the jump to professional football and now he’s playing with footballers that have competed in World Cups.

 Juan Chang has just signed for Canterbury United FC and isn’t able to hide his happiness: “Thanks to god, I now have the chance to play in New Zealand’s Premier League.
 I’m eternally grateful to Fundación and J. Marcet for propelling me into world football.
 Without a doubt, if I didn’t have help from either, I wouldn’t be here now”.